 Students must make a passing score on the Counseling Preparation Comprehensive Examination (CPCE).
 This examination is a standardized test taken the semester before the student intends to graduate.
 This examination is established in the academic calendar.
 There is a fee for the CPCE.
-Students should follow instructions for the CPCE given on the counseling website and in the newsletter.
+Students should check the counseling website for due dates.

 A student who fails to pass the CPCE, after a period of one semester, may apply for and secure re-examination.
-Should a second failure occur, a third examination is possible upon recommendation of the program coordinators and department chair.
+Should a second failure occur, a third examination is possible upon recommendation of the program coordinator and a favorable vote from the Graduate Council.
 If the student's request to take the comprehensive examination is denied, or in the event of a third failure, the student will be dismissed from the program.